stac-utils/stac-fastapi-pgstac/README.md

 ## Usage

+PgSTAC is an external project and may be used by multiple front ends.
+For Stac FastAPI development, a Docker image (which is pulled as part of the docker-compose) is available via the [Github container registry](https://github.com/stac-utils/pgstac/pkgs/container/pgstac/81689794?tag=latest).
+The PgSTAC version required by **stac-fastapi-pgstac** is found in the [setup](http://github.com/stac-utils/stac-fastapi-pgstac/blob/main/setup.py) file.

 ### Sorting

 While the STAC [Sort Extension](https://github.com/stac-api-extensions/sort) is fully supported, [PgSTAC](https://github.com/stac-utils/pgstac) is particularly enhanced to be able to sort by datetime (either ascending or descending).